Doors 7:00p

 All the Storefronts of Nassau Avenue is a 60-minute nonfiction film that documents each of the 145 storefronts along a discrete commercial corridor in Greenpoint, Brooklyn, New York.
 Situated within a historically Polish-immigrant enclave, Nassau’s demographics have been changing since the early 2000s.
 Now, with increasing acceleration, mom and pop spaces quietly close, giving way to new businesses that cater to wealthier and younger clientele.
 It’s a street that will look completely different within a year.
 But if you haven’t been paying daily attention, you’d never know how.

-Untitled by Roseanne Malfucci
+The Sum of Our Parts by Roseanne Malfucci

 Roseanne and Kelly are partners in love and business, revitalizing old clothes for shoppers of all genders.
 A new law offers Roseanne a time-limited chance for justice against her abusive childhood neighbor – at the same time Kelly’s gender affirmation surgeries begin.
 Colliding emotions tear their relationship at the seams.
 Can love mend the past?